MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 abruptly -- the encoder will find itself unable to add new entries for at least one RTT.

+Decoders MAY choose whether to process partial header blocks upon arrival.
+Failure to process partial header blocks could introduce head-of-line blocking on other streams which depend on the definitions in the blocks, but processing them means buffering the resulting output, which is presumably larger than the encoded form.

 # Security Considerations